 How Out-of-Pocket Maximums Work The out-of-pocket maximum is the most you have to pay for covered medical services in a year.
 Generally, it includes any applicable deductible, copayments, and/or coinsurance.
-It Depends On Your Medical Coverage Level The Bronze, Silver, Gold, and Platinum coverage levels have a traditional out-of-pocket-maximum.
+Here's how the out-of-pocket maximum works if you have family coverage: It Depends On Your Medical Coverage Level Bronze, Silver, Gold, and Platinum Coverage Levels These coverage levels have a traditional out-of-pocket-maximum.
 Once a covered family member meets the individual out-of-pocket maximum, your insurance will pay the full cost of covered charges for that family member.
 Charges for all covered family members will continue to count toward the family out-of-pocket maximum.
 Once the family out-of-pocket maximum is met, your insurance will pay the full cost of covered services for any covered family member (subject to the allowed amount limitation for out-of-network services).
 The annual out-of-pocket maximum doesn't include amounts taken out of your paycheck for health coverage or certain copays under the Silver, Gold, and Platinum options.
 It also doesn't include amounts above the "allowed amount," which is the most your insurance carrier will pay for a covered service.
-The Bronze Plus coverage level has a "true family out-of-pocket maximum."
+Bronze Plus Coverage Level This coverage level has a "true family out-of-pocket maximum."
 This means that the entire family out-of-pocket maximum must be met before your insurance will pay the full cost of covered charges for any covered family member (subject to the allowed amount limitation for out-of-network services).
 There is no "individual out-of-pocket maximum" in this plan when you have family coverage.
 The annual out-of-pocket maximum doesn't include amounts taken out of your paycheck for health coverage.
 It also doesn't include amounts above the "allowed amount," which is the most your insurance carrier will pay for a covered service or amounts for services that are not covered.
 Do You Use Out-of-Network Providers?

 Out-of-network charges will not count toward your in-network deductible or in-network out-of-pocket maximum.
 The same goes for in-network charges-they will not count toward your out-of-network deductible or out-of-network out-of-pocket maximum.
-Some insurance carriers in CA, CO, DC, GA, MD, OR, VA, and WA do not cover out-of-network benefits at all.
+And some insurance carriers in CA, CO, DC, GA, MD, OR, VA, and WA do not cover out-of-network benefits at all.
 Out-of-network benefits are available for emergency care.